dustinpfister/blog_posts/_posts/phaser-groups.md

 In this section I will be covering some basic examples of using groups in a phaser project.
 These examples are just quick silly little demos that help to show how groups are useful, for keeping large collections of display objects organized.

-### 3 - A group of text objects using Phaser.Group
+### 3 - Example 1 of Phaser.Group - A group of text objects

 Text objects in phaser come in handy for just simply displaying information on the canvas.
 Of course there is the process of making your own custom fonts with a sprite sheet, but that is off topic.
 Anyway often it is desirable to just display the current state of some variables on the canvas, for debugging purposes, or even for the sake of game play.